johanberntsson/ozmoo/documentation/manual/manual.md

 - Building a Z-code game without virtual memory.
 This means the whole game must fit in RAM at once, imposing a size restriction of about 50-52 KB.
 A game built this way can then be played on a C64 without a diskdrive.
 This far, save/restore does require a diskdrive, but there may be a version with save/restore to tape in the future.
 Also, a game built in this mode doesn't support RESTART.
 - Building a game as a d81 disk image.
 This means there is room for any size of game on a single disk.
 A d81 disk image can be used to create a disk for a 1581 drive or it can be used with an SD2IEC device or, of course, an emulator.
 Ozmoo uses the 1581 disk format's partitioning mechanism to protect the game data from being overwritten, which means you can safely use the game disk for game saves as well, thus eliminating the need for disk swapping when saving/restoring.
 - Using an REU (Ram Expansion Unit) for caching.
 The REU can also be used to play a game built for a dual disk drive system with just one drive.
+- Adding a loader which shows an image while the game loads.

 ## Limitations

 Ozmoo should be able to run most Z-code games, regardless of size (A Z-code game can be up to 512 KB in size).
 However, there are some limitations:

 - A Z-code file always starts with a section called dynamic memory.
-Ozmoo will not be able to handle games with more than roughly 35 KB of dynamic memory.
+Ozmoo on the Commodore 64 can't handle games with more than roughly 35 KB of dynamic memory.
 - If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 170 KB.
 This typically means the game file can be about 190 KB in size.
 - Some Inform 6 games and pretty much all Inform 7 games are too slow to be much fun on a Commodore 64.
 In general Infocom games, PunyInform games and modern-day ZIL games work the best.
 Inform 5 games and early Inform 6 games (typically using library 6/1 or 6/2) often work well too.

 # Quickstart

-The simplest but also somewhat limited option, is to use Ozmoo Online, a web page where you can build games with Ozmoo without installing anything on your computer.
+The simplest option is to use Ozmoo Online, a web page where you can build games with Ozmoo without installing anything on your computer.
+It supports most of the options Ozmoo has.
 Ozmoo online is located at: http://microheaven.com/ozmooonline/

 The other option is to install Ozmoo on your computer.
 This can be done on Windows, Linux and Mac OS X. To build a game, you run something like "ruby make.rb game.z5" Add -s to make the game start in Vice when it has been built.